 Drink champagne – a glass has about 78 calories, versus 120 in a glass of wine, or about 150 in a regular beer.

 Go ahead and splurge on12 shrimp with about ¼ cup of cocktail sauce for about 180 calories.
 Unless you’d rather have 3 small stuffed mushrooms for 200 calories, or 2 of those little cheese cubes with 5 crackers for almost 300 calories.

 Snag a bunch of the raw vegetable crudité from the appetizer table and put it right on your dinner plate.
 One cup of raw veggies has about 25 calories, and it’ll take up space in your stomach.
 How cute is this one from Living Locurto?

 If you’re making (or bringing the potatoes) mix half with pureed cauliflower.
 No one will guess, and they’ll be extra smooth and creamy.
-Cauliflower has about one quarter of the calories of mashed potatoes.
+Cauliflower has about one-quarter of the calories of mashed potatoes.
 These are yummy from Jeannette’s Healthy Living.

 Definitely go for the pumpkin pie!
-It’s not only traditional and delicious, it’s the best buy for your calories:
+It’s not only traditional and delicious, but it’s also the best buy for your calories:

 Even with all of those swaps, I’m feeling pretty full.
 How about you?
-How do you control Thanksgiving calories?
+How do you control Thanksgiving dinner calories?
 Any tips or tricks?
 Please share!